d41k4n/hems_mission_generator/README.md

 #### Git clone method

-This method is the easiest but requires an installed [Git client](https://git-scm.com/downloads) so that the `git` command is available via on the command line.
+This method is the easiest but requires an installed [Git client](https://git-scm.com/downloads) so that the `git` command is available on the command line.
 To verify open a command terminal and execute the following command:

     git --version